google/usbmon/README.md

 Install usbmon in the plugins directory and restart collectd.

 ### JSON Stream mode
-Usbmon can generate a streaming JSON output with per port / device stats.
+Usbmon can generate a streaming JSON output with per port events.
 Streaming JSON is basically a never ending array.
 To use in Go:

 ```